-The brand releases 24 trend-led collections every year, 500 designs a week and almost 20,000 per year, which in turn leads consumers to see their clothes as disposable and adds to even more waste from the garment industry that ends up in landfill.
+The brand releases an incredible 24 trend-led collections every year, 500 designs a week and almost 20,000 per year, which in turn leads consumers to see their clothes as disposable and adds to even more waste from the garment industry that ends up in landfill.

 Zara announced it was closing 1,200 of its stores around the world, thus reducing energy consumption – albeit out of necessity, not choice.

 Of course, Zara’s fast fashion business model can never be environmentally friendly as manufacturing so many new garments creates huge amounts of waste every year.

 However Inditex, the company that owns Zara, last year pledged to create all of its collections from 100% sustainable fabrics by 2025.